U.S. BORDERS / ILLEGAL IMMIGRATION: A+

 1/25/17: Within weeks of his Presidency, Donald Trump had already lifted the morale of the US Border Control which was at an all time low under the previous Obama administration.
-The low morale was partly due to the Obama administration setting up a complaint hotline for illegal immigrants empowering them to complain about border agents.
+The low morale was due to the Obama administration policies which included setting up a complaint hotline for illegal immigrants empowering them to complain about border agents.
+Obama policies also banned officers from wearing bulletproof vests during operations in dangerous “badlands” sections of cities for fear of offending the immigrant community.
 On the other hand President Trump called on the Department of Homeland Security to "create an office to serve American victims" of crimes committed by illegal immigrants.
 The office is called Victims of Immigration Crime Engagement (VOICE).

 1/25/17: President Trump keeps his word on arguably his biggest campaign mantra.
-He signed an executive order to begin building the Mexico border wall ‘within months’ and reiterated that Mexico WILL pay for it.
+He signed an executive order to begin building the mexico wall "within months’ and reiterated that Mexico WILL pay for it.
 How will Mexico most likely pay for the wall?
 With a few adjustments in America's trade deals with Mexico the current $60 billion debt owed to Mexico can be decreased which in turn can be allocated to pay for the wall.
-Why do we give the President an A+ grade for this?
-Here are the top reasons:
+Here are the top reasons supporting the southern border wall:

 1: Every country has a right to defend itself as a sovereign nation.
 That goes for America too which welcomes immigrants with open arms as long as they come legally.

 2: America already has nearly 700 Miles of existing fencing.
 Much of it built during Barack Obama's presidency, as part of the Secure Fence Act of 2006, which was signed by George W. Bush.
 And it works.
 There was a sharp decline in illegal immigration in areas where the fencing was put up.

 3: About 1 million immigrants are currently accepted ino America every year legally by following the lawful process.
 So why is it fair or acceptable for illegal immigrants to ignore American laws and jump the line ahead of legal immigrants?